-XXXII.
+XXXI.
 RECORDINGS

 Wherever this Policy specifies that an audio or video recording will be made, the recording will be made only by the University and is considered property of the University, subject to any right of access that a party may have under this Policy, FERPA, and other applicable federal, state, or local laws.
 Only the University is permitted to make audio or video recordings under this Policy.
 The surreptitious recording of any meeting, interview, hearing, or other interaction contemplated under this Policy is strictly prohibited.
-Any party who wishes to transcribe a hearing by use of a transcriptionist must seek preapproval from the hearing officer.